Microsoft XPS

 - There are clear standards and procedures available to exchange print-ready PDF files.
 PDF/X and the GWG standards that built on this are perfectly geared towards the printing industry.
 There are no XPS equivalents.

-- PDF is a true cross platform solution, with viewers available for a wide range of platforms, going from PDA’s to Macs and PCs and even a lot of Unix/Linux flavors.
+- PDF is a true cross-platform solution, with viewers available for a wide range of platforms, going from PDA’s to Macs and PCs and even a lot of Unix/Linux flavors.
+XPS support is limited outside the Windows ecosystem.

-- XPS on the other hand has the advantage of being ‘free’ since support for it is build into Windows 7, Vista and Office 2007.
-Even though there are a lot of free PDF viewers, PDF creation or editing tools such as Acrobat Professional cost a lot of money, especially for large organisations that need thousands of copies.
+- XPS, on the other hand, has the advantage of being ‘free’ since support for it is built into Windows since Vista and Microsoft Office since version 2007.
+Even though there are a lot of free PDF viewers, PDF creation or editing tools such as Acrobat Professional cost a lot of money, especially for large organizations that need thousands of copies.
 Next to the licensing cost, deployment costs also add significantly to the price of implementing PDF.
 Since XPS support is included in the most popular operating system on the market, both the software and deployment costs can be a lot lower.

 XPS and graphic arts